-The Applicants are requesting rezoning of one property to Agricultural Residential (AR-I).
+The Applicants are requesting to rezone one property from AR-1 (Agricultural Residential 1) to C-II (Commercial-II)

 0 RR Rockingham Road (Map 13, Lot 143) is a parcel more commonly known as the Rail Trail.
 In this request, the focus is on a portion of the rail trail beginning at the northern side of Rockingham Road(Route 28) and ending near Auburn Road.
 The corridor is approximately 80-100 feet wide.